Loloish languages

-The Loloish languages, also known as Yi (like the Yi people) and occasionally Ngwi or Nisoic, are a family of 50–100 Tibeto-Burman languages spoken primarily in the Yunnan province of Southwestern China.
+The Loloish languages, also known as Yi (like the Yi people) and occasionally Ngwi or Nisoic, are a sub-branch of 50–100 Tibeto-Burman languages spoken primarily in the Yunnan province of Southwestern China.
 They are most closely related to Burmese and its relatives.
 Both the Loloish and Burmish branches are well defined, as is their superior node, Lolo-Burmese.
 However, sub-classification is more contentious.